marczz/mzlinux_pages/system/xterminals.md

     is an _st_ fork for wayland.

 ## Terminals that work on both Wayland and X11
+The {{< "#vte" "VTE Terminals" >}} as well of all terminals based on GTK3, GTK4, QT5,
+QT6 don't depend on Xorg and can run on both Xorg and Wayland.

 -   [Alacritty](https://github.com/alacritty/alacritty) (Apache License)
     A Rust cross-platform, GPU-accelerated terminal emulator, with a strong focus on